 - Upper Extremity (Elbow and Shoulder)

 - Upper Extremity (Hand and Wrist)

 The Ministry of Health and Long-Term Care is shifting its focus to patient-centered care, by asking providers to monitor quality of life, patient experience, and safety through PROMs, PREMS, and adverse events reporting.
 In order to ensure the success and sustainability of this program in the Division of Orthopaedic Surgery at The Ottawa Hospital, we need your help!

 What is required?

-A commitment of one 4-hour shift per week (same weekly shift), every week, for six months is mandatory.
-Volunteers will be able to change their weekly shift at the beginning of the fall and winter academic terms in order to accommodate their academic/work schedules.
-Each volunteer is entitled to 3 vacation days and 5 personal/sick days (these 5 must be made up), and must complete a total of 23 shifts over a 26-week term.
-The program operates five days a week from 7:45am to 3:45pm, and is divided into the following two shifts:
+A commitment of one 4.25-hour shift per week (same weekly shift), every week, for eight months is mandatory.
+Volunteers will be able to change their weekly shift at the beginning of the fall, winter, and summer terms in order to accommodate their academic/work schedules.
+Each volunteer is entitled to 4 non-consecutive absent days (composed of sick, personal, and vacation days), and must complete a total of 28 of 32 shifts.
+The program operates five days a week from 7:45am to 4:00pm, and is divided into the following two shifts:

 - Meet The Ottawa Hospital’s occupational health and safety requirements (two-step TB test & up to date immunizations)